yzan424/JumboCode_WalnutStreetCenter/front-end/README.md

 1b.
 Go to github, under branch, create your own name as your development branch 1c.
 When you're committing, commit to your own branch; when your changes are ready to go, merge your development branch with master (there may be merge conflicts)
 2. Create a local branch that keeps track of the remote branch

+Tips
+1. Run (git status) all the time
+2. Commit often, there's always ways to go back